Luyaochen1/glabapp_deploy/README.md

-# Steps to implement a redis-celery job queue
+# Steps to implement a redis-celery-flask job queue system

-This is a step-by-step sample of implementing a python job queue with redis and celery.
+This is a step-by-step sample of implementing a python job queue with redis, celery and Flask ( using a CTA core detction program by Giancardo Lab ).

+## introduciton

+The implementation is Docker-based.
+This document will cover the step-by-step installation for Celery and Flask, while the REDIS comes from a prebuilt docker image.

+There are three Docker containers to build:

+-- Flask :  Provide front end web application

 ## Prerequisite

 ### 1. Docker server

 The implementation is Docker-based.
-This document will cover the step-by-step installation for Celery, while the REDIS comes from a prebuilt docker image.
-However, running on the host is also possible.
-Please refer to the installation guide for RADIS (https://radis.readthedocs.io/en/latest/)
+This document will cover the step-by-step installation for Celery and Flask, while the REDIS comes from a prebuilt docker image.

 ### 2. The Applicaiton container